Liquidity in Competitive Dealer Markets: Equilibrium

 As a consequence, the optimal client position from~\eqref{eq:15} is

-This means that the clients use a bulk trade at time $t=0$ to sell a fraction of their trading target equal to their share of the total holding costs (but independent of the number of dealers).
+This means that the clients use a bulk trade at time $t=0$ to sell a fraction of their trading target equal to their share $q_c\rho_c$ of the total holding costs $q_c\rho_c+q_d\rho_d$.
 With an open interdealer market, they subsequently continue selling at an absolutely continuous rate, as the dealers gradually pass on their positions.
 Whence, the clients' optimal trading path resembles the one in the model of Obizhaeva and Wang~\cite{obizhaeva.wang.13} with transient price impact.
-The absolutely continuous trading rate is determined by the trading costs $\lambda$ in the open market, dealers' and clients' share of the total risk tolerance $\rho_c+\rho_d$, and the number of dealers $M$ through the constant $\Delta_M$, with low trading costs, low risk tolerances, and a large number of dealers lead to faster trading.
+The absolutely continuous trading rate is determined by the trading costs $\lambda$ in the open market, dealers' and clients' share of the total risk tolerance, and the numbers of dealers and clients through the constant $\Delta$, with low trading costs, low risk tolerances, and a large number of dealers lead to faster trading.
 This is illustrated in the left panel of Figure~\ref{fig1}.

 Let us now turn to the equilibrium price for the dealer market.
-By Theorem~\ref{thm:Nash}(iii), we have
+By Theorem~\ref{thm:Nash}(iii),

 With customers that want to liquidate a position in the dealer market ($\xi^c<0$), the risky asset trades at a price below its expected dividend.
 The corresponding positive risk premium is earned by the dealers for providing liquidity to the clients as the latter liquidate their position.
-Like for the clients' optimal positions the transience of the price deviation from the asset's expected payoff is modulated by the constant $\Delta_M$.
-Without an open market ($\lambda=\infty$ so that $\Delta_M=0$), the price impact is permanent; as the open market becomes more and more liquid, the price impact of the initial bulk trade disappears faster and faster as dealers quickly unwind their positions.
-However, as illustrated in the right panel of Figure~\ref{fig1}, the initial price impact also depends on the number of dealers even though the clients' initial bulk trade does not.
+Like for the clients' optimal positions the transience of the price deviation from the asset's expected payoff is modulated by the constant $\Delta$.
+Without an open market ($\lambda=\infty$ so that $\Delta=0$), the price impact is permanent; as the open market becomes more and more liquid, the price impact of the initial bulk trade disappears faster and faster as dealers quickly unwind their positions.
+Moreover, as illustrated in the right panel of Figure~\ref{fig1}, the price impact is decreasing in the number of dealers when their proportion of the total risk tolerance in the economy is held fixed.

 In this example, the volatility of the asset price in the dealer market remains unaffected because the clients' demand is deterministic.
 This will be different in the subsequent example with random demands. \end{example}